adamstegman/folder/config/chef/cookbooks/image_host/README.md

-# image_host cookbook
+# folder cookbook

-Installs the image_host application and runs it using nginx.
+Installs the folder application and runs it using Unicorn.

-TODO: Ruby

-TODO: nginx + passenger
+TODO: application_ruby

 # Requirements

-A package manager with access to nginx.

 # Usage

-Put image_host on your run list.
+Put `recipe[folder]` on your run list.

 # Attributes